skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

   ...

-We can then submit all jobs by iterating over the config files.
+Then, submit all jobs by iterating over the config files and calling `sky jobs launch` on each:

 .. code-block:: bash